 Take care of yourself.

-These workshops and community will be filled with arts-integrated and SEAL-inspired ideas that you can use to help you and your students transition into our next phase of learning in the fall, no matter if that is face-to-face, online or some sort of hybrid.
+These workshops are filled with arts-integrated and SEAL-inspired ideas that you can use to help you and your students no matter if that is face-to-face, online or some sort of hybrid.

-So go check out The VTAR at theinspiredclassroom.com/retreat and go see what Teacher-Centered PD looks like.
+So go check out The VTAR at theinspiredclassroom.com/retreat !

 Download this free resource: Arts Integration in Your Back Pocket – 4 Tried and True Arts Integration Strategies